-In each session, I will pick the brains of some of the most respected fientists in the field to discover their techniques and strategies for reaching financial independence.
+In each episode, I pick the brains of some of the most respected fientists in the field to discover their strategies for reaching financial independence.

 For the first installment, I had the privilege to talk to the original Mustachian himself, Mr. Money Mustache!

-It was great having him in the Mad Fientist lab to talk about his path to financial independence so I hope you enjoy the discussion with him as much as I did!
+It was great having him in the lab to talk about his journey to financial independence so I hope you enjoy the discussion as much as I did!

 - Mr. Money Mustache